Forget what you’ve been told your whole life — the early bird doesn’t always get the worm.

 There are plenty of night-owl entrepreneurs who are highly successful, even if their habits aren’t all that orthodox.
-If you’re naturally a night owl, it’s time to capitalize on your body’s natural rhythms and peaks of productivity.
+If you’re naturally one of the night owls, it’s time to capitalize on your body’s natural rhythms and peaks of productivity.

 However, there’s a big difference between a natural night owl and someone whose schedule or life dictates night owl habits.
 If you think the only time you have to work on your business is the middle of the night because that’s when the kids are sleeping, the house is quiet and you have some time to yourself, you’re going to struggle.

 Your body has pre-existing “set times” when you’re most alert, productive, creative and innovative.
 Pinpoint those hours, and do everything possible to work on your entrepreneurial pursuits during them.

 Are you a night owl through and through?
 If so, here are a few tricks to matching that characteristic with entrepreneurial success…